ulfalizer/Kconfiglib/README.md

  * The [examples/](examples/) directory contains simple example scripts.
 See the documentation for how to run them.

- * [gen-manual-lists.py](http://git.buildroot.net/buildroot/tree/support/scripts/gen-manual-lists.py) from [Buildroot](http://buildroot.uclibc.org/) generates listings for the [appendix of the manual](http://buildroot.uclibc.org/downloads/manual/manual.html#_appendix).

  * [genboardscfg.py](http://git.denx.de/?p=u-boot.git;a=blob;f=tools/genboardscfg.py;hb=HEAD) from [Das U-Boot](http://www.denx.de/wiki/U-Boot) generates some sort of legacy board database by pulling information from a newly added Kconfig-based configuration system (as far as I understand it :).

+ * [gen-manual-lists.py](https://git.busybox.net/buildroot/tree/support/scripts/gen-manual-lists.py?id=5676a2deea896f38123b99781da0a612865adeb0) generated listings for an appendix in the Buildroot manual.
+(The listing has since been removed.)

  * [SConf](https://github.com/CoryXie/SConf) builds an interactive configuration interface (like *menuconfig*, etc.) on top of Kconfiglib, for use e.g. with SCons.